 - Chart out a plan: This involves creating a planning and management team, to facilitate the implementation process.

-- Perform a staffing assessment: Bench-marking your organization’s staff size and skill mix can be done by focusing on the internal staffing assessment by testing work drivers, outputs, processes, and tasks.
-The objective is to frame a model organization.
+- Perform a staffing assessment: Bench-marking your organisation’s staff size and skill mix can be done by focusing on the internal staffing assessment by testing work drivers, outputs, processes, and tasks.
+The objective is to frame a model organisation.

-- Develop demand & supply data: Need to develop demand & supply data by projecting over the planning horizon, the numbers of employees and the skills that will be required to meet business objectives.
+- Develop demand & supply data: Need to develop demand & supply data by projecting the number of employees and the skills that will be required to meet business objectives, over the planning horizon.

 - Perform comparative analysis of the data: Need to identify the gaps and the surplus situation with respect to both numbers and skills.